Update: This post was originally published on 28 November 2018 and updated on 31 October 2019.

-Galway is a fantastic city to visit at any time of the year but of course it’s that extra bit magical at Christmas time, particularly when the Christmas Market is in full swing.
-This year the Galway Christmas Market kicked off on November 16th and is running until December 22nd.
-If you’re not feeling the festive vibes yet, then a visit to the winter wonderland that is the Galway Christmas Market is sure to do the trick!
+Galway is a fantastic city to visit at any time of the year but of course it’s even more magical at Christmas time, particularly when the Christmas Market is in full swing.
+This year the Galway Christmas Market kicks off on November 15th and runs until December 22nd.
+So, if you’re looking to soak up some festive vibes, then a visit to the Christmas Market is sure to do the trick.
+It’s Galway’s very own winter wonderland!

 Disclaimer: This article contains affiliate links.
-If you make a purchase or accommodation booking, I may receive a small commission at no extra cost to you.
+If you make a purchase, I may receive a small commission at no extra cost to you.
+Thanks for your support

-The Christmas Market is located in Eyre Square in the city centre and is open daily from 12pm, Monday to Wednesday and from 10am, Thursday to Sunday.
-It’s undoubtedly at it’s best once the sun has gone down though.
-As that happens pretty early this time of year, it leaves you plenty of opportunity to enjoy some festive cheer under the twinkling lights with the market running till 8pm, Sunday to Wednesday and until 10pm for the remainder of the week.
+You’ll find the Christmas Market Galway in Eyre Square, right in the city centre.
+It will be open daily from 12pm, Monday – Wednesday and from 10am, Thursday – Sunday.
+It’s undoubtedly at its best once the sun has gone down though.
+As that happens pretty early this time of year, it gives you plenty of opportunity to enjoy some festive cheer under the twinkling lights with the market running till 8pm, Monday – Wednesday and until 10pm for the remainder of the week.

-Those who want a bird’s eye view of everything will enjoy the 32 metre high Big Wheel and there’s also an old school carousel and Helter Skelter.
-In addition to Santa’s Grotto, which is being run by local charities, there will be puppet shows, live music performances, carol singing and more through the weeks.
+Those who want a bird’s eye view of everything will love the 32 metre high Big Wheel and there’s also an old school carousel.
+In addition to Santa’s Grotto, which is being run by local charities, there will be live music performances, carol singing and more through the weeks.
 Keep an eye on the Galway Christmas Market’s Facebook page for updates on events.

-Eat, Drink and be Merry at the Galway Christmas Market
+Eat, Drink and be Merry at the Christmas Market

-The beer tent is open till 10pm each night offering musical entertainment along with traditional German beers, apple cider and mulled wine.
-Judging by the queue of people waiting to get inside, it’s a popular spot!
+The Après Ski Bar will be returning this year.
+Last year it was open till 10pm each night offering musical entertainment along with traditional German beers, apple cider and mulled wine.
+Judging by the queue of people we saw waiting to get inside, it’s a popular spot!
 We couldn’t help but notice that everyone queuing was, on average, probably about twenty years younger than us though.
-Not that we’d let that stop us joining in the fun but we had to drive home so were on the dry!
-So we left them to it and wandered the stalls instead.
+Not that we’d let that stop us joining in the fun but we had to drive home, so we were on the dry!
+So we left them to it and wandered around the stalls instead.

 If you’re looking for Christmas gifts, you might find some inspiration from what’s on offer from local and European traders.
-Unfortunately, I couldn’t quite get into the headspace for shopping and I’m sitting here now thinking of at least two items I saw that would have been good to gift.
-The curse of being a very indecisive person, I tell you!
-If you’re a little more prepared than me, then you may be able to tick a few people off your Christmas list.
+Unfortunately, I wasn’t in the headspace for shopping when we were there last year so I missed out on some items that could have been good for gifting.
+I plan on being more prepared before I go this year and maybe I’ll be able to tick a few people off my Christmas list!

-I don’t know if it was for this reason that there seemed to be more food stalls, or if that actually is the case.
+I don’t know if it was for this reason that there seemed to be more food stalls, or if that actually was the case.
 Either way, you’re not likely to leave the Galway Christmas Markets feeling hungry!
 Well, if you’re a meat lover you certainly won’t have a problem finding food.
-Unfortunately the veggie options are not so plentiful.
+Unfortunately the veggie options were not so plentiful.
 I can only recall one stand that had veggie chilli and pizza on offer.
 The chilli was already sold out though unfortunately.
+Hopefully there will be more options this year.

 From the chocolate fountain with marshmallows and fresh fruit, crepes with lots of yummy fillings to choose from, waffles, Czech Chimney cakes and sweets galore, you’ll be totally spoilt for choice.
 There are also plenty of stalls selling hot drinks to keep you warm and cosy as you wander and enjoy the atmosphere.
 Mulled wine, punch and beer are on offer as well as teas, coffees and hot chocolates with a Christmas twist, if you fancy it!